Appendix A: RISCV

 hello world!

-RISCV does need -lm for math.h as follows,
+RISCV requires linking with -lm for math.h functions, as shown below:

 exlbt/riscv/pow.cpp